microsoft/playwright/docs/api.md

 #### elementHandle.check([options])
 - `options` <[Object]>
   - `force` <[boolean]> Whether to bypass the actionability checks.
 By default actions wait until the element is:
-    - displayed (for example, not empty, no `display:none`, no `visibility:hidden`),
+    - displayed: has non-empty bounding box and no `visibility:hidden` (note that elements of zero size or with `display:none` are considered not displayed),
-    - is not moving (for example, waits until css transition finishes),
+    - is not moving (for example, css transition has finished),
-    - receives pointer events at the action point (for example, waits until element becomes non-obscured by other elements).
+    - receives pointer events at the action point (for example, element is not covered by other elements).
-    Even if the action is forced, it will wait for the element matching selector to be in DOM.
+    Even if the action is forced, it will wait for the element matching selector to be in the DOM.
 Defaults to `false`.
   - `noWaitAfter` <[boolean]> Actions that initiate navigations are waiting for these navigations to happen and for pages to start loading.
 You can opt out of waiting via setting this flag.
 You would only need this option in the exceptional cases such as navigating to inaccessible pages.
 Defaults to `false`.
   - `timeout` <[number]> Maximum time in milliseconds, defaults to 30 seconds, pass `0` to disable timeout.
 The default value can be changed by using the [browserContext.setDefaultTimeout(timeout)](#browsercontextsetdefaulttimeouttimeout) or [page.setDefaultTimeout(timeout)](#pagesetdefaulttimeouttimeout) methods.
 - returns: <[Promise]> Promise which resolves when the element is successfully checked.
 Promise gets rejected if the operation fails.